 We learned that there are easy hiking trails marked in yellow with the word Wanderweg.
 It means Hiking Trail.
-These yellow signs, affectionately called the Granny Trails by the locals, often lists how many minutes to the destination.
+These yellow signs, affectionately called the Granny Trails by the locals, often list how many minutes to the destination.
 Unfortunately, these did not.

-Together with the Wanderweg signs, this trail map and Google maps on our smart phones, we can use triangulation to confirm that we are…LOST!
+Together with the Wanderweg signs, this trail map, and Google maps on our smart phones, we can use triangulation to confirm that we are…LOST!

 Can you find Rob in the picture below?

 But there is so much to see and with no deadlines, we just go with it and here is what we see.

 This animal needed a special heading as Switzerland has a huge population of cows.